unifiedcontrolsystem/dai-ds/docs/PartitionedMonitorAdapter.md

 ## 5 Provider and Other Configurations (`providerConfigurations`)
 This section contains the required configurations for each provider or component that requires a configuration.
 The map is keys off the canonical name of the class to which the configuration belongs to.
 The map is opaque to the *PartitionedMonitoAdapter* and is only parsed by the owning provider or component.

-So far the only non-provider component requiring a configuration is the implementation of the SystemActions interface: *com.intel.partitioned_monitor.PartitionedMonitorSystemActions*.
+So far the only non-provider component requiring a configuration is the implementation of the SystemActions interface: *PartitionedMonitorSystemActions*.
 In this case it describes where to publish the raw and aggregated data from the adapter.

 ## 6 Network Stream Connection Definitions (`networkStreams`)
 So describe each type of connection there is a section called `networkStreams` that defines all possible connections in the system being monitored.
 Each map entry must contain the string name of the *NetworkDataSink* implementation as used in the *NetworkDataSinkFactory*.